bgermann/cforms2/readme.txt

 == Changelog ==

 = 14.12.1 =
+* bugfix:   use right number of fields on dynamic forms
 * enhanced: always set fancy error messages, label IDs and element IDs
 * enhanced: do not force MyISAM as database engine for the cformsII tables
 * enhanced: use default character set for the cformsII tables to enable utf8mb4 if available